Free Culture (book): In academia

 Stuart Weinstein and Charles Wild reviewed the book for the International Review of Law Computers & Technology.
 They wrote that Lessig's claim that "the Internet and intellectual property law are being used by powerful media forces as a tool for suppressing creativity in the pursuit of pure economic benefit" is too bleak and perhaps exaggerated when it comes to the present situation, but they agreed that the trends he illustrates are real and can become increasingly problematic in the future.

 Peter Decherney reviewed the book for The Moving Image: The Journal of the Association of Moving Image Archivists.
 He declared it "an important book for many reaadership": artists, policymakers, college students, but most importantly, film historians and archivists.
 He found Lessig's argument generally convincing, although perhaps a bit too pessimistic.
-Decherney wrote that while historically the law is slow to change, it nonetheless does change, and thanks to Lessig's commendable activism for bringing the problems with the copyright law before the public, the change may be swifter and more positive then in the past.
+Decherney wrote that while historically the law is slow to change, it nonetheless does change, and thanks to Lessig's commendable activism for bringing the problems with the copyright law before the public, the change may be swifter and more positive than in the past.

 Michael O'Hare in his review for the Journal of Cultural Economics noted that that while the book has a few minor flaws (for example, the ebook version reviewed was a poorly formatted PDF with no hyperlinks), the work is an "extremely thoughtful and well-informed" analysis of modern state of culture and the law.
 For the "most distinctive contribution of the book", he singled out the argument that technology can take content or activities that were historically free (such as reading or lending) and make them subject to unfair control by the provider of new mediums or services, therefore reducing our freedom to act.